Chris-Tollan/Iconic-UK-Football-Stadiums/README.md

 #### Imagery

-- The large background image is an artists impressions of Hampden Park Stadium in Glasgow, Scotland.
+- The background image is a stock image of fans celebrating within a stadium.
 This image is striking and has been selected as the background image to captivate the user immediately.
 - The images for the stadium page will be an aerial side profile image which will capture the entirity of each stadium.
-- The images for the gallery oage will consist of four for each stadium, outside of stadium, inside the stadium on a match day, image of hospitality suite within stadium and trophy room/museum.
+- The images for the gallery page will consist of four for each stadium, outside of stadium, inside the stadium and images from well known spots of the stadium.

 ### Wireframing